[Ad – This post is in collaboration with Bosch Home & Garden.]

 - Wood glue

-- A selection of twigs, sticks, small branches, offcuts of timber, etc to fill your insect hotel, We used some timber blocks along with a selection of tubes
+- A selection of natural materials like pine cones, twigs, sticks, hollow stems, small branches, offcuts of timber, etc to fill your insect hotel, We used some timber blocks along with a selection of tubes

 - Hook for the back

 - Some rope to tie it to a tree

 This is how to build a DIY bug hotel:

 1. Cut & Sand